 Kartik joined Watsi on November 7th, 2014.
-Seven years ago, Kartik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kartik's most recent donation traveled 8,700 miles to support Hashim, a first grade student from Tanzania, to fund leg surgery so he can be active and play.
+Eight years ago, Kartik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kartik's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.